Azure/azure-powershell/src/ResourceMover/docs/New-AzResourceMoverMoveCollection.md

 ```

 ### -Location
-The geo-location where the resource lives
+The geo-location where the resource lives.

 ```yaml
 Type: System.String